Moreland Act

-The Moreland Act was an act passed by the New York Legislature and signed into law in 1907.
+The Moreland Act is a New York law.
+It was passed by the New York State Senate on June 7, 1907, and signed into law the same year.
 It was introduced by Sherman Moreland, the Republican leader of the legislature.
 He proposed the act at the urging of New York Governor Charles Evans Hughes.
 It was known as Section 7 of the Executive Law from 1907 to 1909 and Section 8 from 1909 to 1951.
 It is now known as Section 6 of the Executive Law.

 The act allows the governor, in person or through one or more persons appointed by the governor, to examine management and affairs of any department, board, bureau or commission in the state.
 Investigators could interview witnesses, administer oaths, hold hearings, and seize any material deemed relevant to the investigator's case.
 The investigators then had to use that intelligence to recommend legislative actions.